ApryseSDK/webviewer-BIM-sample/README.md

 ### unmountBimViewer()

-Call `unmountBimViewer` to revert the WebViewer back and clear memory
+Call `unmountBimViewer` to revert the WebViewer back and clear memory.

 ```js
 import  Webviewer  from  '@pdftron/webviewer';
 import { initializeBimViewer, unmountBimViewer } from '@pdftron/webviewer/bim-client'